wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 Leave-one-species-out analysis was performed to identify driver taxa for the MetaG-MetaB associations by recalculating module-level associations with each species (using bin-based or gene-based taxonomy) iteratively excluded one at a time.

-- Calculate contribution of each species to MetaG-MetaB correlation:
+- Calculate contribution of each species to MetaG-MetaB correlation.

 Prepare LOSO data by 1) aggragating gene-level metagenomic profile to KO-level with genes from each species removed one at a time, 2) repeating step 1 dimensionality reduction for the KO-level profile, and 3) generate files of speciesX-combined.gct for the dimensionality reduced MetaG profile with speciesX left out.